Sorry, you need to enable JavaScript to visit this website.

 Anno di Pubblicazione2017

-AutoriScalbi, S., Fantin V., and Antolini F.
+AutoriScalbi, S., Fantin Valentina, and Antolini F.

 RivistaJournal of Cleaner Production